Barunjit/Home-Credit-Project/Home Credit Project README.md

 I have gone through different processes/steps while doing this project.
 The steps are listed below.

-1. Exploratory Data Analysis : Refer to the ### Data Story Folder to access the notebook and understand the process and insights.
+1. Exploratory Data Analysis : Refer to the <b> Data Story </b> Folder to access the notebook and understand the process and insights.

 2. Statistical Data Analysis : Refer to the ### Inferential Statistics ### Folder to access the notebook and understand the statistical analysis performed on the data.